 After you have checked both these points and your pu-erh seems ok to drink you can start trying the brew itself to see how you like it.

 A good pu-erh has a sweet, slightly fruity taste.
 A thick body, and a lingering sweet finish.
 Pu-erh should not taste stale or like dirt.

 Generally a good pu-erh can be brewed gong fu style up to 20 times even!
 The taste will definitely transform from start to finish.
 You can also be met with notes of wood, earth, tobacco, chocolate, flowers, and everything in between!

 With pu-erh especially there are many “fakes” going around.
 If the price is too cheap to be true, most likely the cake isn’t that good.
 Producing a good quality pu-erh cake is a laborious process that calls for a fitting price.
 Be cautious of anything that seems too good to be true.
 And always try to buy from trusted, reputable sources!

 Are you still new to pu-erh and intimidated by all the varieties?
-We always recommend starting from a collection of samples first, to see what flavors you are into before investing in a whole cake.
+We always recommend starting from samples first, to see what flavors you are into before investing in a whole cake.